-The “fruit of the Spirit” is like natural fruit; it is desirable and attractive.
+The fruit of the Spirit, like natural fruit, is desirable.
 It takes time to grow, is highly visible, and is different from its surroundings.
 All of which describes you as you become more like Jesus Christ.

 Who are you becoming?
 Make it your personal goal to manifest these nine qualities from Galatians 5:22-23:

 Love: A willed action to seek what is good for others.

 Joy: Optimism independent of your circumstances.